 In the LDS faith, the concept of polygamy was introduced around 1840.
 However, due to its secret nature and the accusations surrounding it, the subject was not openly publically addressed until the 1850s.

 Terminology for this form of relationship varied.
-A number of descriptive terms were used including adultery, bigamy, polygamy, plural marriage, the plurality of wives (or simply the plurality), and celestial marriage.
+Non-believers used terms like adultery, bigamy, and fornication.
+Believers in the faith called it polygamy, plural marriage, the plurality of wives (or simply the plurality), patriarchal marriage, and celestial marriage.

 When the LDS church publicly abandoned the practice in 1890, it began a period of transition.
 While some in upper leadership continued to practice polygamy and even take new wives, many in the movement tried to distance themselves from the practice.
 The terms used to describe it also evolved.
 One term in particular – that of ‘celestial marriage’ was completely redefined.